-The lyrics on ‘Grow Up’ have intense moments of brutal, yet satisfying honesty, but while the bluntness may be a first for Chateau Chateau, they stay true to their energized playfulness and electric sounds.
-From ’80’s inspired synth pop, to post punk, to bedroom pop, the band will quite literally keep you on your toes, even while you cry (because you just might).
-After the seemingly doom-filled ambiguity, the reminders that they’ll effortlessly overcome any obstacle, is refreshingly reassuring.
-“My individuality broke you down” Bleu sings in the audaciously spunky track, ‘Pray’, to shamelessly claim her independence, resilience, and boldness.
-The song calls out insecurities in other people, who just because they’re threatened by your irreplaceable confidence, try to shame you.
-Bleu does everything she can to constantly encourage herself and others to unapologetically live life however you want, because “you’re missing out” if you can’t handle a badass woman.
+While the bluntness may be a first for Chateau Chateau, they stay true to their playful ’80’s inspired synth pop, post punk, bedroom pop inspired sound.
+The reminders that they’ll overcome any obstacle are refreshing and reassuring.
+“My individuality broke you down” Bleu sings in the spunky track, ‘Pray’, to shamelessly claim her independence, resilience, and boldness.
+Calling out insecurities in other people, who just because they’re threatened by your irreplaceable uniqueness and confidence, try to shame you.
+She does everything she can to encourage herself and others to unapologetically live life however they want, because “you’re missing out” if you can’t handle a badass woman.
+And don’t forget, ‘while they decline, we’re in our prime’

 From the bouncing beats of "Bunny" to the 80s feel of "Heroin", Chateau Chateau explore every avenue of their artistry evoking a heavy dosage of introspection, feeling and and inescapable groove. - Wonderland.